Jessica VleugelManager Capital Projects

 After graduating, I was offered the position of R&D Engineer in a variety of fields: pipelay equipment development and fabrication, the installation of load testing equipment for heavy lift activities and presenting lectures on marine pipelines at a number of universities.
 One day, I was working at the office, the next I was travelling to a yard to test our equipment.
 I really liked the variation of my daily routines.
 Working with young, enthusiastic and skilled colleagues pushed me to continue learning.

-After five years with the Innovations Department, I started working on the development of Pioneering Spirit’s Jacket Lift System, initially as Assistant Engineering Manager and now as Assistant Project Manager within the department responsible for CAPEX projects.
-My current job activities focus less on engineering, but my engineering background is of great value for scopes related to the project’s organisation, technology qualification of the system and management of interfacing designs.
+After five years with the Innovations Department, I started working on the development of Pioneering Spirit’s Jacket Lift System, initially as Assistant Engineering Manager and as Assistant Project Manager within the department responsible for CAPEX (Capital Expenditures) projects.
+My current job as Manager Capital Projects focusses less on engineering, but my engineering background is of great value for scopes related to the project’s organisation, technology qualification of the system and management of interfacing designs.